pathtofile/Sealighter/docs/CONFIGURATION.md

 ```

 ### output_filename
-If outputing to a file, the path to write the output events to.
+If outputting to a file, the path to write the output events to.

 The following are advanced session properties:
 ### buffer_size